jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >Skip to the last prompt.

 ## Ask for Input Pattern
-We often start prompting with a precursor prompt setting up the “rules” of the session.
+We often start prompting with a precursor prompt setting up the _rules_ of the session.
 Sometimes, the LLM/GenAI gets a bit overly enthusiastic, and it starts generating responses to what it thinks we want from the precursor prompt set up.

-We can ignore the preliminary response, or we can add a preemptive pattern in the precursor prompt set up that should make the LLM/GenAI pause by ending it with:
+We can ignore the preliminary response and continue, or we can add a preemptive pattern in the precursor prompt set up that should make the LLM/GenAI pause by ending it with:
 >Ask me for the first task.

 And _task_ can be specific to the context of your prompt too, such as _Ask me the first question_.
 I've used this several times already, so I won't provide additional examples.